microsoft/fast/docs/en/contributing/working.md

 887815f remove toggle underline on hover
 ```

 Before submitting a pull request, [rebase](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) your branch from master.
-Do not use ``git merge``, the *merge* button, or the *update* button provided by Github."
+Do not use `git merge`, the *merge* button, or the *update* button provided by Github.

 ## Common commands